Australia's Perpetual rejects $1.1 bln buyout offer

-Nov 3 (Reuters) - Australian asset manager Perpetual Ltd PPT.AX said on Thursday it rejected a A$1.68 billion ($1.07 billion) takeover offer from a consortium of BPEA Private Equity Fund VIII and Regal Partners Ltd.
+Nov 3 (Reuters) - Australian asset manager Perpetual Ltd PPT.AX said on Thursday it rejected a A$1.68 billion ($1.07 billion) takeover offer from a consortium of overseas and local private equity and funds management firms.

+The company said the A$30-per-share proposal from Barings Private Equity Asia, which was recently bought by EQT EQTAB.ST, and Australian firm Regal Partners RPL.AX materially undervalued he firm.

 ($1 = 1.5748 Australian dollars)